Cave-Johnson/Cloudflare-Simple-DDNS/README.md

 4. **Run the Installer**:

-   The installer will copy the script to `/opt/cloudflare-ddns/`, create a default configuration file, and set up a cron job.
+   The installer will copy the script to `/usr/local/bin/cloudflare-ddns/`, create a default configuration file in `/etc/cloudflare-ddns/config.toml`, and set up a cron job.

    ```bash
    sudo ./cloudflare-ddns.sh --install
    ```

-   **Note**: You may need `sudo` permissions to install the script and set up the cron job.
+   **Note**: You will need `sudo` permissions to install the script and set up the cron job.

 5. **Configure the Script**:

-   Edit the configuration file located at `/opt/cloudflare-ddns/config.toml` with your preferred text editor:
+   Edit the configuration file located at `/etc/cloudflare-ddns/config.toml` with your preferred text editor:

    ```bash
    sudo nano /opt/cloudflare-ddns/config.toml